-Eric is an award-winning scholar in each of the three aspects of academia: research, teaching, and service.
-Eric's research has appeared in academic journals such as Management Science, Organization Science, Information Systems Research, and the European Journal of Information Systems.
+Eric's research has appeared in academic journals such as Management Science, Information Systems Research, MIS Quarterly, Organization Science, Journal of Management Information Systems, and the European Journal of Information Systems.
 His research has received awards from scholarly organizations such as INFORMS and the Academy of Management, including the Best Published Paper of 2008 award and the Best Program Paper of 2010 award from the Organizational Communication and Information Systems division of the Academy of Management.
-He was one of three finalists for the Association for Computing Machinery's SIGMIS Best Dissertation Award in 2007.
-Eric was one of two recipients of Georgia Tech's university-wide Junior Faculty Teaching Excellence award in 2011 and was the first Scheller College of Business faculty member to receive this award since 1993.
+He received the Sandy Slaughter Early Career Award from the INFORMS Information System Society in 2015, he received the Linda and Lloyd Byars Award for Faculty Research Excellence from the Scheller College in 2015, and he was one of three finalists for the Association for Computing Machinery's SIGMIS Best Dissertation Award in 2007.
+Eric was one of two recipients (out of 221 junior faculty) of Georgia Tech's university-wide Junior Faculty Teaching Excellence award in 2011 and was the first Scheller College faculty member to receive this award since 1993.
 He also received the James F. Frazier, Jr. Award for Teaching Excellence in 2011.
-Eric received the 2012 Best Reviewer Award for his service to Information Systems Research, and he is an associate editor at Management Science.
+Eric received the 2012 Best Reviewer Award for his service to Information Systems Research, he received the Meritorious Service awards for his service to Management Science in 2013 and 2015, and he is an associate editor at Management Science.